mdlister/Another-Techie-Blog/_posts/2025-09-20-Terraform-Mini-Series-Part-2.md

 Run terraform apply again from the bootstrap/ directory to create the Key Vault, assign RBAC, and add the demo secret.

 > I got an error here originally because I was still running Terraform locally from the VSCode terminal and my account wasn't setup in RBAC as a Key Vault Secrets User so I was getting forbidden.
 Updated the permissions for my account within the portal and waited 10 minutes and then it worked.
 Had I used the azure devops pipeline it would have worked as we had already assigned the role to that account.
+As I was creating a Secret, i needed the role Key Vault Secrets Officer, the pipeline will only read secrets which is why it has the role of secets user.
+You'll need to swap this if you want to create secrets in Terraform as well.
+(Not recommended)

 > **RBAC role explanation:** The **Key Vault Secrets User** role allows list/get on secrets in an RBAC‑mode vault (data‑plane).
 See: <https://learn.microsoft.com/azure/key-vault/general/rbac-guide>